macfarley/slay-the-dagron/README.md

 6. The function handleClick() will trigger each time the buttons are clicked, it will fire off other functions based on which button the player chose.
 If gameOver = true, dragonMsg = "GAME OVER", set the reset button text to "PLAY AGAIN?" with bigger text, darken the choice buttons
     1. FLEE= skip down to display a defeat message
-    1. HEAL= random dragon action(random amount of damage and casualties, check shield=true/false, update dragonMsg), check for loss (cuts out, update message), add health, warriorMsg = "You healed for (number)"
+    2. HEAL= random dragon action(random amount of damage and casualties, check shield=true/false, update dragonMsg), check for loss (cuts out, update message), add health, warriorMsg = "You healed for (number)"
-    1. ATTACK= random dragon acion, check for loss, warrior attack(check if flying=true, attack roll, damage roll), subtract damage from dagron.health
+    3. ATTACK= random dragon acion, check for loss, warrior attack(check if flying=true, attack roll, damage roll), subtract damage from dagron.health
-    1. DEFEND= set shield= true, random dragon action, if you survive warrior message= "But due to your quick thinking your shield protects you and you take only (number) damage.", check for loss
+    4. DEFEND= set shield= true, random dragon action, if you survive warrior message= "But due to your quick thinking your shield protects you and you take only (number) damage.", check for loss
-    1. update the counters
+    5. update the counters
-    1. check for victory(update message)
+    6. check for victory(update message)
         display "The battle rages, choose again."
-    1. At the bottom is a "Reset Game" button that changes Finally I added a fun easter egg: if you hover over the Dagron picture text displays telling you to click for a sound, and the game plays a Dagron Roar .wav file.
+    7. At the bottom is a "Reset Game" button that changes Finally I added a fun easter egg: if you hover over the Dagron picture text displays telling you to click for a sound, and the game plays a Dagron Roar .wav file.
+## Accessability Concerns
+    1. Checked the background hue vs. font of the least contrasting areas (dark red on tan) into a contrast checking site and achieved 5.7, which exceeds AA compliance to The W3C Web Content Accessibility Guidelines 2.0 [Contrast Test](https://webaim.org/resources/contrastchecker/?fcolor=8B0000&bcolor=DEBF92)
+    2. Action buttons for the player: each action button and icon image which are clickable are at least 44pixels on the shortest size, which satisfies
+    3. Website functionality is operable by keyboard.